appnexus/capstone-course/SYLLABUS.md

-_This is draft version of the final syllabus_
+_The contents of this syllabus are subject to change._

 # CSCI 49900 Advanced Applications: A Capstone Course for CSCI Majors (Spring 2018)

 ## Prerequisites

-Students should also have a working knowledge of [git](https://git-scm.com/) and understand the mechanics of a [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) system in order to contribute to the project deliverables.
+In additon to the course requirements for the CSCI major, students should also have a working knowledge of [git](https://git-scm.com/) and understand the mechanics of a [distributed version control](https://en.wikipedia.org/wiki/Distributed_version_control) system in order to contribute to the project deliverables.

-For more resources on git, see this [page](/notes/GIT-TUTORIAL.md).
+If you need to get up to speed on git, see this [page](/notes/GIT-TUTORIAL.md) for resources.

-## Adjunct lecturers
+## Adjunct Lecturers

+### Section A - 1:10p - 3p

 * Alejandro Gonzalez Sole (agonzalez at jagssoft dot com)
 * Jesse Greenberg (jgreenberg at appnexus dot com)
+* James Lin (jameslin at appnexus dot com)

+### Section B - 2:10p - 4p

 * Sabeena Lalwani (slalwani at appnexus dot com)
 * Sean Laude (slaude at appnexus dot com)
-* James Lin (jameslin at appnexus dot com)
 * Sid Wighe (swighe at appnexus dot com)

 ## Course Calendar

+The adjunct lecturers will give a talk on a particular topic on Tuesdays each week.
+The project deliverables due each Friday follow the sequence of topics, so we ask for your active attention and engagement in lectures.
+For details on each project deliverable, see this [page](DELIVERABLES.md).

 ### Week 1: Jan 30 - Feb 2
 * **Topic**: Agile Methodologies and Github